Master of Public Policy (MPP)

 Advanced Professional Training

-The second-year professional curriculum offers students opportunities to augment and deepen their skills through guided practice.
+The professional curriculum, usually taken in the second year, offers students opportunities to augment and deepen their skills through guided practice.
 Organizational Efficacy trains students to maximize performance in nonprofits and government agencies, and Political Efficacy prepares students for the politics of policy making.
 For the advanced analytics and research methods requirement, students may choose from among options that develop expertise in qualitative methods, data modeling and simulations, or econometrics.
 Recognizing the significant impact of local government, we also require in-depth training on local planning and policy making, with opportunities for students to work with organizations in Oakland and the greater San Francisco Bay Area on current community-level issues.
 Elective courses enable students to build substantive knowledge or to deepen analytical capacity.

 Multidisciplinary skill training comes together in the two-semester Integrative Core capstone sequence, in which students apply various analytic frameworks to a series of current public policy challenges, using real-world data and interacting with practicing policy analysts and leaders.
 The Integrative Core culminates in the student's own policy analysis (the Master’s Policy Report) conducted for an external client.
 With faculty assistance, students select the MPR topic and client, using the project as an opportunity to develop substantive expertise in a particular policy area such as education, the environment, or health.
 The MPR experience prepares students to transition into their professional policy careers.